fa7i3/World_Weather_Analysis/README.md

 A random set of 2,000 latitudes and longitudes was generated, an API call was made using the OpenWeatherMap for the some nearby cities.
 The following data was retrieved from the API call:
-* Latitide and Longitude
+* Latitude and Longitude
 * Humidity
 * Cloudiness
 * Wind Speed
 * Maximum Temperature
 * Current weather description

-The DataFrame was created to get the initial list of potential cities:
+The Data Frame was created to get the initial list of potential cities:

 ![Dataframe weather summary](https://user-images.githubusercontent.com/104453593/173970216-a5f96144-d2c9-4a50-b5cd-a0e478f983a2.PNG)

 # Create a Customer Travel Destinations Map
-Based on different traveler's weather preferences, the dataframe was cleaned for null hotel entries.
+Based on different traveler's weather preferences, the data frame was cleaned for null hotel entries.
 A marker layer map was created that has pop-up markers for each city on the map.

  ![WeatherPy_vacation_map](https://user-images.githubusercontent.com/104453593/173971736-764c7336-61d4-46e6-b43b-84c1d6319b4a.PNG)